-- investigation, the employee will be notified in writing of the alleged Misconduct at the onset of the investigation.
+- a.
+Notice of Investigation.
+Where it is determined that there is sufficient basis to merit an investigation, the employee will be notified in writing of the alleged Misconduct at the onset of the investigation.
 In exceptional cases where the Ethics Officer considers that such notification may jeopardize or interfere with the investigation of the matter, the Office of Ethics may defer notification to a later date.
-The notice will include a description of the Allegation(s) made against the employee, a copy of the Code of Ethics and Professional Conduct and its Procedures, and written information regarding the investigation process. - b.
+The notice will include a description of the Allegation(s) made against the employee, a copy of the Code and the Procedures, and written information regarding the investigation process. - b.
 Investigation Steps.
 The Office of Ethics shall conduct an investigation or take steps to ensure that an investigation is performed by a person or persons qualified to conduct investigations of employee Misconduct.
 If the investigation is conducted by persons outside the Office of Ethics, the Ethics Officer shall supervise the investigation and retains responsibility for the investigation.
 The investigator shall take such actions as determined to be reasonably appropriate to conduct a thorough and impartial investigation, taking into account the seriousness and complexity of the Allegation.
 The investigator shall gather relevant evidence and shall have the authority to interview potential witnesses, including the person who made the Allegation and the employee under review. - c.
 Investigator conduct.
 The investigators must comply with the highest standards of conduct, and responsibly use the authority of their position.
-Therefore, they must conduct their activities in accordance with these Procedures, and abide by the policies of the Bank.
-In discharging their duties, investigators must maintain confidentiality, act with objectivity, impartiality and fairness throughout the investigation, treat all parties concerned in a respectful manner, and report any real or apparent conflict of interest in accordance with Section 104.c above.
+Therefore, they must conduct their activities in accordance with these Procedures, and abide by the policies of the Corporation.
+In discharging their